 Let’s take a look at the four biggest crypto tax mistakes that crypto traders make and how they can avoid them.

 A popular paper published in the Journal of Finance in 2000, Trading is Hazardous to Your Wealth, found that active traders underperform the market by 6.5% per year compared to just 1.5% among investors.
 While the crypto market differs from equity markets, there is an innate tendency to sell winners too early and hold on to losers too long.

 In addition to psychological hurdles, successful day traders tend to be very active, which creates its own challenges.
 Crypto investors must calculate the cost basis for each transaction in order to calculate their year-end capital gains or losses.
 These calculations can be challenging across multiple wallets and exchanges while consuming countless billable hours.

 There’s also a meaningful difference between short and long-term capital gains tax rates.
-Long-term investors that hold crypto assets for greater than a year pay the lower capital gains tax rate whereas short-term traders that buy and sell assets within a year pay the higher ordinary income tax rates—which can take a significant cut out of trading profits.
+Long-term crypto investors that hold crypto-assets for greater than a year pay the lower capital gains tax rate whereas short-term traders that buy and sell assets within a year pay the higher ordinary income tax rates—which can take a significant cut out of trading profits.